Why is there a concussion law in Hawaii and what is second impact syndrome?

 Other long term effects of a concussion:

 Longer recovery (protracted recovery).
 Most concussed student athletes will recover within 2-3 weeks.
-Hawai'i data has shown an average recovery of days.

 Post-concussion syndrome is defined as concussion symptoms persisting well beyond the normal, expected recovery rates.

 Lynall, R.C., et al., Acute Lower Extremity Injury Rates Increase after Concussion in College Athletes.
 Med Sci Sports Exerc, 2015.
 47(12): p.
 2487-92.
 Herman, D.C., et al., Concussion May Increase the Risk of Subsequent Lower Extremity Musculoskeletal Injury in Collegiate Athletes.
 Sports Med, 2016.
 Gilbert, F.C., et al., Association Between Concussion and Lower Extremity Injuries in Collegiate Athletes.
 Sports Health, 2016.
 8(6): p.
 561-567.
 Dubose, D.F., et al., Lower Extremity Stiffness Changes after Concussion in Collegiate Football Players.
 Med Sci Sports Exerc, 2017.
 49(1): p.
 167-172.
 Brooks, M.A., et al., Concussion Increases Odds of Sustaining a Lower Extremity Musculoskeletal Injury After Return to Play Among Collegiate Athletes.
 Am J Sports Med, 2016.
 44(3): p.
 742-7.